We don’t support this browser anymore.

 Our view

-In response, Vodafone has an evolved strategy.
-There are job cuts, the proposed merger of its UK business with Three UK, and the recently agreed sale of the underperforming Spanish and Italian divisions.
+In response to several years of underperformance, Vodafone has an evolved strategy.
+There are job cuts, the proposed merger of its UK business with Three UK, and sales of the underperforming Spanish and Italian divisions.

 We welcome the change, but there's a lot to do.